One thing that confuses many people is – “what does Pulse mean on a blender?”

 This function helps make foods like fruit or vegetable purees by chopping up the ingredients in short bursts instead of at once and so they come out much smoother than before!

-In this post, we will learn all about this pulse feature of your blender that many people don’t know about.
+In this post, we will learn all about this pulse button on a blender that many people don’t know about.

 Have you ever wondered what the pulse button on your blender does?
 It’s not just for making smoothies.